rhjensen79/robert-jensen.dk/content/posts/2021-tailscale-on-edgerouter/index.md

 ```

 You should now be running Tailscale, on you Edgerouter, and be able to use all the greatness that involves :-)

-### Update
-30.01.2021 : Updated blog to include version 1.4.1 and I have also tested it, and can confirm it works.

 <span>Photo by <a href="https://unsplash.com/@jjying?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">JJ Ying</a> on <a href="https://unsplash.com/s/photos/network?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>